 She was forced to live under Isis in Syria as a child.
-Finally she is home
+Finally, she is home

 Devout religious practice is uncommon in Albania.
 This is why many who return fear they will be ostracised if they continue to practice a stricter form of Islam than is typical.
 These fears are unjustified, according to Emina’s family.

 Emina's fate differed from that of another girl, Drita.
 She is 18, and like Emina, has spent most of her childhood in Syria.
 Drita’s uncle, Gentijan, lives in Tirana and has spent years trying to bring her home.
-He believes that it is the influence of the women who have chosen to stay in Al Hol that has meant Drita has chosen to do the same, even though she has been given the option to return to Albania.
+He believes that it is the influence of the women who have chosen to stay in al-Hol that has meant Drita has chosen to do the same, even though she has been given the option to return to Albania.

 Drita and her brother, Altin, were taken to Syria as children by their father.
 They believe he became radicalised after working for a short period as a plumber in Saudi Arabia.
 When he returned, he had changed completely: he stopped drinking and avoided his friends.
 But he remained a kind husband and was still devoted to their family, according to Gentijan.
 “It was an act, of course, to keep us from being suspicious,” he says.